MBChB Attendance and Absence Reporting

 Attendance is one of the key professional attributes that you are judged on throughout the five years of the MBChB programme.
 We know attendance is strongly linked with professionalism in your current role as a medical student and in your future career as a doctor.

 We expect you to attend 100% of the sessions on the programme as a mark of respect for your colleagues and particularly your patients.
-You must sign registers for scheduled teaching sessions where these are provided.
+You must sign registers for scheduled teaching sessions where these are provided (N.B.
+In 2020/21, due to COVID restrictions, attendance at mandatory face to face teaching activities will be recorded by the tutor leading the session).
 After teaching sessions, ICU Co-ordinators review online reports, registers and emails regarding student absences and these are logged and are regularly reviewed.
 You may be contacted from time to time regarding attendance if there is an issue and we need to check your attendance.
 The Academic Sub-Deans, supported by reports from Year Co-ordinators, carefully monitor absence/attendance in order to support students and will address patterns of non-attendance at an early stage.

 Students in the past have tried to get away with attending only a proportion of teaching or clinical placements, but in doing so they have missed vital teaching, particularly with regards to assessment preparation.
 This behaviour will not be tolerated and will lead to a fail grade in the professional aspect of related assessments.
 Failure to attend or absence without permission can have serious consequences and may ultimately result in you being excluded from the University.